StephenTaylor-Kx/adventofq/week1.md

 cp:16 1 2 0 4 2 7 1 2 14  / crab positions
 ```
 The distance from `cp` to any position `x` is simply `abs cp-x`.
-A brute-force solution calculates the fuel cost to all possible destinations.
+A naive solution calculates the fuel cost to all possible destinations.
 ```q
 q)abs cp-\:til 1+max cp
 16 15 14 13 12 11 10 9 8 7 6  5  4  3  2  1  0